Finding the Best Places to Retire Since 2006!

 Retire in Sewanee, Tennessee?

 Overview: Home to the University of the South (1,800 students), cozy Sewanee sits atop the Cumberland Plateau in pretty south central Tennessee.
-The university, also called Sewanee, is a liberal arts college and the heart and soul of Sewanee.
+The university, also known as Sewanee, is an Episcopal liberal arts college and the heart and soul of Sewanee.

 The college's 13,000-acre campus, known as the "Domain," is lush, covered in lakes, caves and forests.
 The school hosts frequent public lectures, exhibitions and concerts, including Friday Nights in the Park, and Theatre/Sewanee mounts three to four major productions per year.
 Summer on campus brings the annual orchestral music festival and the well-known writers' conference.
 All readings at the conference are open to the public.
 Although downtown Sewanee is tiny, it has a lively collection of dining and shopping establishments.
 Bars that cater to the college crowd are few, however.
 The Sewanee Golf and Tennis Club has nine holes and is set amid unusual sandstone outcroppings.